Requirements and limits to respect

 The Persistent Volumes are using our Cinder-based block-storage solution through Cinder CSI.

-A worker node can get attached to a maximum of 25 persistent volumes, and a persistent volume can only be attached to a single worker node.
+A worker node can have a maximum of 254 persistent volumes attached to it, and a persistent volume can only be attached to a single worker node.

 You can manually configure multi-attach persistent volumes with NAS-HA.